 A member of the New York State Assembly from Ontario County in the sessions of 1861 and 1863-64, Perez Hastings Field had previously served as township supervisor for Seneca, New York from 1859-60.
 Field died in the August 1872 sinking of the Metis (of the New York and Providence line), which, during stormy conditions, collided with a schooner while en route to Providence, Rhode Island.
 Reports on the lives lost during the sinking vary, with most noting that at least fifty persons went down with the ship, including Field.
 32 persons were rescued through the efforts of the Life Saving Service and local fishermen.
 Field’s body was later recovered and interred at the Glenwood Cemetery in Geneva, New York.

 From the 1882 "Public Men of To-day".

-A seven term member of Congress from Tennessee, Leonidas C. Houk represented Tennessee’s 2nd congressional district for over a decade.
+A seven-term member of Congress from Tennessee, Leonidas C. Houk represented Tennessee’s 2nd congressional district for over a decade.
 Despite being from Tennessee, Houk was a staunch Union man and served with Union Army during the Civil War.
 A Republican presidential elector in 1864, he later was a circuit court judge from 1866-69 and in 1872 began a term in the Tennessee state legislature.
-Elected to Congress in November 1878, Houk served until his death on May 25, 1891, having accidentally drank a bottle of arsenic.
-While visiting the DePue drug store in Knoxville Houk drank a glass of what he believed to be water (it was in fact arsenic solution) and died the following day at his home in Knoxville due the effects of poisoning.
+Elected to Congress in November 1878, Houk served until his death on May 25, 1891, having accidentally drunk a bottle of arsenic.
+While visiting the DePue drug store in Knoxville Houk drank a glass of what he believed to be water (it was, in fact, arsenic solution) and died the following day at his home in Knoxville due to the effects of poisoning.
 He was succeeded as Congressman by his son, John Chiles Houk, who served until 1895.